mcaprari/caprazzi_net/_posts/2001-06-30-jit-compiler-part-1.markdown

 done
 {% endhighlight %}

-At the first execution it's clear that there with the JIT on, the execution is reliably 50 times faster:
+It's immediately clear that with the JIT on, the execution is reliably 50 times faster:
 <pre class="terminal">
 $ sh test.sh
 1-----